 The officer proceeds to call me over and brings me into a room, pointing me over to a chair against a wall.
 At this point I could not keep quiet any longer.
 I had a flight to catch and had a half hour left to catch my next flight (AMS is also not a small airport).
 I asked the officer what was the problem and he said: ‘This may be a fake (lifting up my passport).
 We need to check it out.
 It may be a while, please sit and relax.
 I will be back soon.’
 At this point, I have seen enough movies and heard enough tales from my fellow travelers that I immediately told him before he left: ‘I have other documentation, if that would be of any help in proving that is a real and valid passport?’
 He took every single one I had on me very willingly and said that they may help.

 20 minutes later, the officer comes back and states that without this extra identification, I would have possibly been there until the next day (also due to flight schedules), as they take fake passports very seriously.
 Reminder: Always take extra identification while traveling now.
 Traveling’s not what it used to be.
 While he was escorting me out into the airport, I asked him why they thought my passport was a fake, as I have only had it for a year and a half and use it a lot.
 His reply was the fact that the corners where the pages meet are worn and the strings are starting to come loose around the hard cover.
 I looked at him with bewilderment.
-I really did not know what to say.
-I told him that he should see the condition of my last passport!
+I really did not know what to say, but ended up telling him that he should see the condition of my last passport!
 He did not find my joke funny and lightly nudged me forward.
 I got it.

 I walk out and then start speed walking to the nearest gate screen.
 I finally found the one that I needed and realised I had to clear across almost the whole airport to get to my gate.
 I had barely 10-15 minutes left.
 I can make it, if I go fast!

 I sped clear across the airport with my two heavy hand bags weighing me down on each shoulder.
 Thankfully, that day I was wearing flats!
 When I got to the gate, I was sweating and feeling very hot, but I thought: I made it.
 They were completing security/boarding, so I knew I had time.
-Thought: Okay that wasn’t too bad.
+Thinking: Okay that wasn’t too bad.

 Passed security with ease.
 I went to the desk to board and the picture they took while checking my passport didn’t match one from some other airport security picture I must have taken (you lose count sometimes in E.U. airports, depending where you’re going).
-I didn’t know what to say or do and looked at the flight agent leading him to say something constructive, as he seemed as confused as I did.
+I didn’t know what to say or do and looked at the flight agent leading him to say something constructive, as he seemed as confused as I was.
 Then, he saw my glasses and told me to try with them on.
 It worked!
 Huzzah!
 I just wanted to be on that plane, so I scurried down the stairs to the runway and plopped down on my seat.
 Thank God.
-And we were on time.
+And we were still on time.

 Honestly, I didn’t care if I had to wait an hour on that plane to wait, as long as I didn’t have to go back into AMS.
 I still had hope this plane would take off and I would be home, in my bed soon.